 12-Step recovery, addiction counseling, spiritual direction, and grief

-Mary Kauffman has been an Oblate of Valyermo since 1997.
+Mary Kauffman is an oblate of Valyermo.
 She has an MA in English and has taught ESL, various levels of English and writing, and literature courses at several colleges in the Los Angeles and Orange County areas.
 Now retired, she enjoys sharing her love of reading and writing through participation in different reading and literary groups, particularly those with an emphasis on discovering the transcendent and increasing our Christian awareness through exploration of the written word.

-all ages and life stages.
+all ages and stages of life.
 Leading numerous events both locally and nationally, she conveys her awareness of God and his love with a subtle yet honest sense of humor.
-Having experienced many seasons of trial and suffering, Lisa is well equipped to journey with others through their own trials and seasons of struggle.
-Her attunement to the Holy Spirit makes her uniquely gifted for this ministry.
 For more information about Lisa and her ministry visit www.dailypax.com- subscribe to join her growing community of those seeking peace and spiritual growth.

 Fr.
 Aelred Niespolo has been a monk of Valyermo since 2001 and was

 ordained to the priesthood in 2005.
 Having competed the Master of Theology